Jc-alt logo

 # [start:stop:step]

-# here start and stop are omitted, so the slice includes the entire sequence
+# if start and stop are omitted, slice includes the entire sequence

-# step is -1, which indicates that sequences should be traversed in reverse order
+# step is -1, indicates to traverse in reverse

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks

-Solution 2: Pre Clean Opposite Ends Comparison - Two Pointers/Opposite Ends
+Solution 2: Clean Opposite Ends - Two Pointers/Opposite Ends

 def isPalindrome(self, s: str) -> bool: